nirnejak/sql-integrations/README.md

 # MongoDB Analytics Tool

-Node.js and express project starter using TypeScript

-> Note: Need to configure `.env` file to use local server
+Tools for analyzing data from MongoDB.

+**Features**

+- SQL Code Editor(with Completion)
+- Data in Tabular Form
+- Graphs and Charts
+- Saved Queries
+- Export to CSV
+- Export to JSON

 ---

 ## Available Scripts

+> Note: Need to configure `.env` file to use local server

 **Install Dependencies**